Philadelphia English

-Philadelphia English or Delaware Valley English is a variety or dialect of American English native to Philadelphia and extending throughout the city's metropolitan area, including southeastern Pennsylvania, South Jersey, counties of northern Delaware (especially New Castle and Kent), and the north Eastern Shore of Maryland.
-The dialect is also spoken in such cities as Camden, Wilmington, Reading, Vineland, Atlantic City, and Dover.
+Philadelphia English or Delaware Valley English is a variety or dialect of American English native to Philadelphia and extending throughout the city's metropolitan area, including southeastern Pennsylvania, South Jersey, northern Delaware (mainly New Castle), and northeastern Maryland.
+Apart from Philadelphia, the dialect is spoken in such cities as Camden, Wilmington, Reading, Vineland, and Atlantic City.
 Philadelphia English is one of the best-studied varieties of English, as Philadelphia's University of Pennsylvania was the home institution of pioneering sociolinguist William Labov.
 Philadelphia English shares certain features with New York City English and Midland American English.
-Philadelphia and Baltimore accents fall under what Labov described as a single Mid-Atlantic dialect, encompassing the middle of the Mid-Atlantic region of the United States.
+Philadelphia and Baltimore accents fall under what Labov described as a single Mid-Atlantic dialect, encompassing the middle of the Mid-Atlantic United States.

 According to linguist Barbara Johnstone, migration patterns and geography affected the dialect's development, which was influenced by immigrants from Northern England, Scotland, and Northern Ireland.
-Today, a marked or "heavier" Philadelphia accent is most commonly found in Irish-American and Italian-American working-class neighborhoods, though the accent is found throughout the Delaware Valley in all socioeconomic levels.
+Today, a marked or "heavier" Philadelphia accent is most commonly found in Irish-American and Italian-American working-class neighborhoods.

 History

 By the twentieth century, the Philadelphia and New York accents shared features not found elsewhere, including: a high //ɔ// vowel, which helps to maintain a contrast between words like cot and caught; and a phonemic split of the short a vowel, //æ//, causing gas and gap to have different vowels sounds.
 Philadelphia's short a split appears to be a simplified variant of New York City's split.

 Unlike New York City English, most speakers of Philadelphia English have always used a rhotic accent, meaning that the r sound is never "dropped".

 Philadelphia accents from the late nineteenth century to the 1950s shared certain features of the regional accents of the American South and Midland: for example, in fronting //oʊ//, raising //aʊ//, and sometimes weakening //aɪ//.
 Philadelphians began developing their own entirely unique phonological features, remaining similar-sounding to New York City's English.
 Some higher-educated Philadelphians born since the last quarter of the twentieth century have been showing dialect levelling and more use of unmarked Northern American English (General American English) features.
 This demographic regularly replaces the traditional Philadelphia //æ// split with the more General American tensing of //æ// only before nasal consonants; this probably began when its members attended college.

 As of today, "the most strongly supported generalization is that Philadelphia has moved away from its Southern heritage in favor of a Northern system, avoiding those forms that are most saliently associated with local phonology."
 In the city of Philadelphia proper, the dialect has evolved further, especially among younger residents, and the "White Philadelphian dialect" is now spoken by a numerical minority of all Philadelphians within the city of Philadelphia itself, though it remains strong throughout the Philadelphia metropolitan region.

+Some media sources have referred to the Philadelphia dialect or Philadelphia accent spoken in Delaware County as “Delco English,” though no such distinction is made in linguistic sources.